Types of Medical Assistant Certifications | CHCP

-How to Become a Certified Medical Assistant
+Choosing a Medical Assistant Program

-• Whether courses are online, on-campus, or blended—a combination of online and on-campus courses and labs
+• Whether courses are online, on-campus, or blended—a combination of online and on-campus courses and labs.

-• How long it takes to complete the program; it can take between 36 weeks and one year to complete the course work, depending on the college
+• How long it takes to complete the program; it can take between 36 weeks and one year to complete the coursework, depending on the college.

-• Which expenses are included in your tuition; some programs will include the cost of certification in your tuition, so you don't have that extra expense before you can begin work
+• Which expenses are included in your tuition; some programs will include the cost of certification in your tuition, so you don't have that extra expense before you can begin work.

 Other factors to consider include program costs, student satisfaction, externship opportunities, and graduation and placement rates.